tauqeer92/CV/README.md

 ## <a name="skills">Skills</a>

 #### Fast Learner, time management skills ####
-- I learnt Node.js, Express, React while building a social media site in Makers in a few weeks, without being taught during the course and no prior experience.
+- During Makers, I learnt Node.js, Express, React and MongoDB while building a social media site in a few weeks, without being taught during the course and no prior experience.
+- During my transition from Senior Interviewer to Supervisor, I had to develop many soft skills in a short amount of time in order to lead a team effectively.
-- In one of the busiest cities in the world, the London bus network is one the main forms of transport and has to meet a strict timetable to ensure London stays moving, I had to ensure I stuck to the timetable even when faced with challenging scenarios.
+- In one of the busiest cities in the world, the London bus network is one the main forms of transport and needs to meet a strict timetable to ensure London continues to move, I had to ensure I stuck to the timetable even when faced with challenging scenarios.

 #### Analytical thinker, high level of concentration ####
-- Desire to understand relevant coding concepts in detail, manipulating code with a goal of being innovative.
+- I have a desire to understand relevant coding concepts in detail and also writing creative, clean code.
-- Able to go the extra mile, dedicated to get the best out of myself
+- While coding, I demonstrate a high level of concentration, this is my comfort zone.
+I actively seek challenging tickets during a project so I can demonstrate my analytical approach.
+- During stand ups, when issues are brought up which is preventing a team member from completing a ticket, I’m quick to offer assistance to try and help identify and resolve the issue.

 #### Leadership, communication ####
 - During my Supervisor role in Network Research, I was in charge of ensuring a team of telephone interviewers met survey targets hourly by keeping track of statistical data.
 If a target wasn't met, we had to arrange a plan and I had to make sure my team was motivated throughout to meet the target.
+If it was long term productivity issue, I had to conduct a performance review to figure out a long term strategy.
-- Throughout projects in Makers, I took a team leader role to ensure we cpmpleted tickets and met the deadline to showcase our project.
+- Throughout projects in Makers, I took a team leader role to ensure we completed tickets and met the deadline to present our projects.
+- In the early stages of my Supervisor role, I was thrown into the deep at the start.
+I was based in the London call center, which is in charge of all call centers.
+When I was left alone and an IT failure occurred, it was my responsibility to repair the issue or productivity will be affected massively.
+I had to take control, communicate with many different departments while leading the repair

-## <a name="education">Education</a>
+## <a name="education"> Relevant Education</a>

 #### [Makers Academy](https://makers.tech/) (August 2022 - December 2022)